NioTheFirst/ScType/run_results/results12.md

 [TPP, 1] typecheck error: Var name: REF_171 Func name: exitVaultFillingVaultInitiate in EXPRESSION Balance[msg.sender] -= fee
 ```

 Explanation of [TP, 1]: The `Balance[]` array has a financial type of net balance.
 It stores the value of `premiumFilled`, a raw balance, decremented by `fee`, a transaction fee, hence becoming a net balance.
-However, it is again decremented by `fee`, and thus ScType reports the two warnings as shown.
+However, it is again decremented by `fee`, as shown in the problematic expressions from the warnings, and thus ScType reports the two warnings as shown.

 True Positives List:
 1) https://github.com/code-423n4/2021-09-swivel-findings/issues/39